Blog

 Tesla's mobile app lets owners remotely control their vehicles: lock and unlock doors, adjust climate, monitor charging, schedule service, and track location in real time.
 All of that runs on React Native.

-What makes Tesla's implementation technically interesting is their use of the Godot game engine for 3D vehicle visualizations.
-Users can rotate, zoom, and interact with a detailed 3D model of their car.
-Door status, light toggles, and charging animations update in real time on the model.
-Godot integrates with React Native through custom native bridges.
+What makes Tesla's app stand out is the 3D vehicle visualization powered by the Godot game engine.
+Users can rotate, zoom, and interact with a detailed model of their car.
+Door status, light toggles, and charging animations all update in real time.
+Godot connects to the app through custom native bridges.

 Why they chose it: Tesla needed a consistent experience across iOS and Android for complex, real-time vehicle controls.
 React Native gave them that with a single codebase.